smtcoq/sniper/docs/README.md

 The translation is implemented through a combination of modular, small transformations that independently eliminate specific aspects of Coq logic towards first-order logic.
-These small transformations are safe, either generating proof terms on the fly (*certifying* transformations).
+These small transformations are safe, generating proof terms on the fly (*certifying* transformations).
+They could have been *certified* and we plan to also write or use transformations proven once and for all in `Sniper`, as both methods are compatible with the plugin.

 A
 crucial transformation but external to this repository is given by the